BinaryMoon/wp-toolbelt/readme.txt

 * No options.
 There's only one database option, and that's an array that stores what modules are active.
 * Uses the minimum code possible.
 Minimum Javascript and PHP.
 Less code means more speed, and fewer bugs.
 * All options are disabled by default.
 You enable just the ones you need.

-= Private =

-To ensure the plugin is as privacy focused as possible it:

-* Does not phone out.
-No data is shared with third parties.
-* Does not use standard social sharing javascripts (loaded from social networks servers).
-* Does not track your usage of the plugin.
-* Does not add generator comments, or secret comments to your site html.

 = More... =